Armadill0/harbour-tasklist/README.md

 Roadmap for Version 1.0
 ================
+- jump back to task input field after adding one by default
 - settings
+    - ability to disable jump back to task in put field after adding one
     - time and date display options (there are problems to read the correct local time strings)
 - duedate (no API available atm)
     - task alarms